Is the Canadian Real Estate Market a Bubble?

 Loading...

-A recent study by TransUnion Canada found that nearly a third (33%) of Canadians anticipate difficulty covering their bills in full.
+A recent study by TransUnion Canada found that nearly a third (30%) of Canadians report that they expect to be unable to pay at least one of their current bills and loans in full.
 To manage these financial pressures, this group is considering increased reliance on credit (33%).
-The study, titled "Q4 2023 TransUnion Canada Consumer Pulse," also reveals that Canadians are adjusting their spending habits in response to rising living costs.
-Over half (57%) plan to cut back on discretionary spending, while 22% are exploring credit options like applying for new cards or refinancing existing ones.
+The "Q4 2023 TransUnion Canada Consumer Pulse" study also reveals that Canadians are adjusting their spending habits in response to rising living costs.
+Over half (57%) plan to cut back on discretionary spending, while 22% explore credit options like applying for new cards or refinancing existing ones.

 Bank of Canada data highlights that loan arrears are rising - typically, there is a waterfall effect.
 People first fall behind on consumer loans (buy now pay later deals), then credit cards, followed by auto loans and mortgages.
 This is because most people need a car to get to work and a house to live in so debt is the last to fall behind.